dartmouth/gitops-demo/README.md

 - Browse to [https://git.local-demo.net/](https://git.local-demo.net/) and set a root password.
 - Then log in with the root account.
-- At the top, click the `gear` icon.
+- At the top, click the `wrench` icon.
 - On the left, click `Users`.
 - Click `New user`.
 - Set the following: